So you think you want an MGB or V8?

 Update August 2007: Richard Atkinson has contacted me to say that the GT originally had the same wheel cylinders as the roadster, only changing to the larger item in May 1968 at chassis number 142735 for wire wheel cars, 148083 for disc wheel cars, and this is confirmed by both the Parts catalogue and Clausager.
 In Richard's case even though he ordered the correct items for his 66, i.e. the Roadster items, they did not fit his back-plates.
 So either his backplates had been modified to accept only the later GT items, or the backplates and possibly the whole axle had been changed at some point.
 This picture from Richard shows the GT item with the locating peg slightly further away from the fluid port, whereas the roadster item has it noticeably closer.

 Expecting problems I decided to do the work on the ramps at the back of the garage so at least I could get Bee in and out if it took longer than a day, although I would need to do one side then turn the car round to do the other.
 The ramps didn't need raising as even lowered they raise the car enough for relatively comfortable working underneath as well as from the side.
 Used the cross-pieces to get axle-stands under the offside to get the wheel and drum off.
-To my surprise the pipe came undone as it should, the last few joints I have tried to undo the pipe was turning with the nut, and the slave came off very easily.
-For some time I've had a clonk when applying either foot or hand brake, from that wheel, the slave was very loose even with the E-clip in place, and once remove I could see why as the roll-pin was no longer there.
-It looks like it has completely rusted/worn away as the stub still seems to be in the body of the slave.
+To my surprise the pipe came undone as it should (the last few joints I have tried to undo the pipe was turning with the nut), and the wheel cylinder came off very easily.
+For some time I've had a clonk when applying either foot or hand brake, from that wheel, the wheel cylinder was very loose even with the E-clip in place, and once remove I could see why as the roll-pin was no longer there.
+It looks like it has completely rusted/worn away as the stub still seems to be in the body of the wheel cylinder.
 I had wondered whether the backplate was to blame, so had cleaned up and painted a spare.
 But to use that would have meant removing the hub, and as the problem seemed to be the roll-pin (lack of) I decided against changing the backplate.
-Cleaned up the Drum, backplate, springs and handbrake lever.
+Cleaned up the drum, backplate, springs and handbrake lever.

 Although I've reversed both cars onto the lowered ramps, and driven Bee on, this was the first time I had driven Vee on, and found the spoiler hit the leading edge of the ramps - which are 6" off the earth - before the tyres reached the pre-ramps and start lifting the front.
 No time to correct the ramps, so I had to raise the rear of the ramps on their supports (leading edge now only 1" high) and drive Vee up.
 Pulled on the handbrake and put it in 1st gear and put chocks behind the two nearside wheels.
 Then I had to clamber across to the passenger side - which is a lot less easy than in the roadster with the top down!
 First problem was that I couldn't get my leg between the steering wheel and the pulled-up handbrake.
 So had to put my foot on the brake pedal, drop the handbrake, get my left leg out, and pull up the handbrake with my right leg still on the brake pedal - car on the significant slope of the partially erected ramps of course.
 Then get my bum over the pulled-up handbrake while contorting by back and neck under the roof (sunroof tilted, removing it altogether would have made it easier I suppose) and finally extract my right leg.
 Finally I could get out and raise the rear of the ramps to make the car safe again, and tackle the near-side.